 Who among the gods is like You, O Lord?
 Who is like You - majestic in holiness, awesome in glory, working wonders?

-Other translations say God is glorious in holiness.
 The Complete Jewish Bible says:

 Who is like You, Adonai, among the mighty?
 Who is like You, sublime in holiness, awesome in praises, working wonders?